This is a sponsored post written by me on behalf of Smithfield® Marinated Fresh Pork. The opinions, recipe, photos, and text are all mine.

 The flavor of the Roasted Garlic and Cracked Black Peppercorn Pork Tenderloin lends itself well to the rich, sweet bacon blackberry sauce.

-Blackberry Bacon Sauce
+Blackberry Sauce (with Bacon!)

 While the pork is roasting, it’s time to make the Blackberry Bacon Sauce.
 It’s a super simple sauce of chopped bacon, sliced mushrooms, minced garlic, blackberries, and balsamic vinegar.